Marika's Love Meter Malfunction: Characters

-The protagonist, he has long has feelings for Marika.
+The protagonist, he has long had feelings for Marika.
 However, he is too timid to confess.
 After making a wish to a shooting star on the way home from school, he gains the ability to see love meters next to women, including his mother and the family dog.
-He discovers that Marika's is broken.
-He is confused as to why Marika treats him so nicely.
+However, he discovers that Marika's own love meter is broken, which leaves him confused as to why Marika treats him so nicely.